City of Bell scandal: Special recall election 2011

 Danny Harber received 54% of the vote to gain Jacobo's seat.
-Filling the short term council seat vacated by Mirabal, was Ana Maria Quintana, with 44% of the vote.
+Filling the short term council seat vacated by Artiga's resignation, was Ana Maria Quintana, with 44% of the vote.
 The next day it was announced that Ali Saleh, Nestor Valencia and Violeta Alvarez would fill the other three council seats.
 Councilman Lorenzo Velez, the only Bell official not charged with wrongdoing, was also replaced on the city council.

 Assembly Bill 93 allowed the City Clerk to swear in the new council and also allowed the Los Angeles County Board of Supervisors to validate the March 8 election results.
-Prior to that, the new city council had been unable to take office because there was no quorum of the former city council to swear them in.
+Prior to that, the new city council would not have been able to take office because there was no quorum of the former city council to swear them in.
 They were sworn in during the last week of March 2011.
 The council designated Ali Saleh as mayor.

 The California Fair Political Practices Commission announced on July 1, 2011, that it was investigating whether Bell's police union had violated state law when the union handed out a campaign flyer supporting their candidates in the recall election.
 The commission said it was also looking into whether the Bell Police Officers Association was properly noted as the source of the flyer.
 Three of the five council persons elected were those endorsed by the Bell Police Officers Association.